Note: requires overnight cooling.

 middle, roll it in the flour, then the egg, then the

-Heat the oil in a wok (you don't need to get it too hot)
+Heat the oil in a wok (you don't need to get it very hot)

-and fry each croquette for a few minutes, turning half way
+and fry each croquette for a few minutes, turning all the time

 Place the cooked croquettes on a plate that has been